-- 14. The ODA International Interdisciplinary Research Projects Programme is supported under the International Science Partnerships Fund and this call will fund only ODA-eligible projects. - 15.
+- 17. This Programme is supported under the International Science Partnerships Fund and this call will fund only ODA-eligible projects. - 18.
 Only research that has a primary objective which is directly and primarily relevant to the problems of developing countries may be counted as ODA.
-We will require applicants to demonstrate that the proposal is ODA eligible.
-ODA eligibility is an essential criterion projects will only be deemed eligible for funding if they can demonstrate that they satisfy ODA eligibility criteria. - 16.
+Applicants are required to demonstrate that the proposal is ODA eligible.
+ODA eligibility is an essential criterion projects will only be deemed eligible for funding if they can demonstrate that they satisfy ODA eligibility criteria. - 19.
 You should refer to this additional ODA guidance document for applicants when developing your proposal.